Notice of Pre-AIA or AIA Status

 one or more processors configured to:

-receive a first set of video streams comprising available video streams for a videoconference, wherein a plurality of client devices are connected to the videoconference, and each of the video streams in the first set of video streams is provided to a videoconferencing service by a respective client device of the plurality of client devices;
+receive a first set of video streams comprising available video streams for a videoconference, wherein a plurality of client devices are connected to the videoconference, and each video streams in the first set of video streams is provided to a videoconferencing service by a respective client device of the plurality of client devices;

 produce the second set of video streams from the first set of video streams, wherein each video stream of the second set of video streams is produced by changing a video stream of the first set of video streams according to the one or more video feed properties;